Contributing Bug ReportsPhabricator Contributor Documentation (Contributing in Detail)

 - For issues with arc or any other command-line script, you can get more details about what the script is doing by adding the --trace flag.

 - For issues with Phabricator, check your webserver error logs.

 - For Apache, this is often /var/log/httpd/error.log, or /var/log/apache2/error.log or similar.

 - For nginx, check both the nginx and php-fpm logs.

 - Some other things, like daemons, have their own debug flags or troubleshooting steps.
 Check the documentation for information on troubleshooting.
 Adjusting settings or enabling debugging modes may give you more information about the issue.

 The most important part of your report content is instructions on how to reproduce the issue.
 What did you do?
 If you do it again, does it still break?
 Does it depend on a specific browser?
-Can you reproduce the issue on a free instance on admin.phabricator.com?
+Can you reproduce the issue on a test instance on admin.phabricator.com?

 It is nearly impossible for us to resolve many issues if we can not reproduce them.
 We will not accept reports which do not contain the information required to reproduce problems.